ChainSafe/lodestar/docs/usage/key-management.md

   - `--rpcUrl` alone to connect to the node's JSON RPC API if it's already unlocked.

 ```
-lodestar account validator deposit --validator 0x88f920bb56d76c68e0d983e9772e67d2ba4afadd5eb162a51f7fc62212c138e5611d99f98f834fce43f310295ca35eca
+lodestar account validator deposit --validator 0x88f920bb56d76c68e0d983e9772e67d2ba4afadd5eb162a51f7fc62212c138e5611d99f98f834fce43f310295ca35eca --rootDir .lodestar
 ```

 The resulting transaction hash will be print to the terminal and also stored in the validator's dir.

 <!-- prettier-ignore-start -->
 !!! info